Gender and the RinGs programme

 The outputs from this collaborative work has now been developed into 'Building Back Better' - a set of resources on gender in post-conflict health systems.
 The e-resource outlines the particular problems and challenges of addressing gender in these contexts, and the way that different actors can start being part of the solution.
 Two policy briefs address how health sector reform after conflict can support gender equity, and how humanitarian responses to health can adequately take gender into account.
 Four additional briefs present country case studies from Timor Leste, Sierra Leone, Mozambique and northern Uganda.

-This embedded gender theme in ReBUILD’s work has now developed much further into the RinGs initiative.
-This has brought together three health systems focused Research Programme Consortia (RPC) into the cross-RPC RinGs Partnership on Gender, Ethics and Health Systems, funded by DFID.
-The there RPCs, ReBUILD, Future Health Systems and RESYST now work as a partnership to galvanise gender and ethics analysis in health systems research and strengthening.
+This embedded gender theme in ReBUILD’s work has now developed much further into the RinGs initiative - Research in Gender and Ethics: Building stronger health systems.
+This has brought together three health systems-focused Research Programme Consortia (RPC) into the cross-RPC RinGs Partnership on Gender, Ethics and Health Systems, funded by DFID.
+The there RPCs - ReBUILD, Future Health Systems and RESYST - now work as a partnership to galvanise gender and ethics analysis in health systems research and strengthening.
 To achieve this, RinGs focuses on three main areas: synthesising research on gender, ethics and health systems; coordinating research projects through a small grants programme; and supporting a learning platform to encourage mutual learning and the use of evidence.
 Within ReBUILD, Sally Theobald, Sarah Ssali and Kate Hawkins are all active members of RinGs.
 ReBUILD colleagues Richard Mwangi, Sreytouch Vong and Stephen Buzuzi have all won small research grants funded through the RinGS project for further research on gender and health systems in post conflict and fragile settings.
-You can read their blogs about what inspired them to conduct research in this field on the RinGS website.
+You can read their blog posts about what inspired them to conduct research in this field on the RinGS website.